Sue9104/web-manual/interface/owner-project-management.md

 - If you want to know more information about one project, _**Double click**_ the row or click "Detail".

-- If you want to add new project, click "New Project".
+- If you want to add a new project, click "New Project".

 - If the project is highlighted in pink, it means the project has not finished before the deadline.

 ![](/assets/project_management.overview.png)

-### Project Detail
-<span id='detail'></span>

-User can easily manage a project from four aspects: "Setting", "Schedule", "Upload" and "Release".
+Users can easily manage a project from four aspects: "Setting", "Schedule", "Upload" and "Release".

-#### Setting
+### Setting
 <span id='setting'></span>

 Setting shows the configuration when you created the project.

-- All settings are editable except owner and creation date.
-Furthermore, visibility level is only allowed to change from private to public.
+- All settings are editable except the owner and creation date.
+Furthermore, the visibility level is only allowed to change from private to public.

 - Delete the project is only allowed when nothing has been uploaded.

 - If more people want to join in, click **Add Member > Edit**.
-It is forbidden to delete member for record traceability now.
+It is forbidden to delete members for record traceability now.

 ![](/assets/project_management.setting.png)

-#### Schedule
+### Schedule
 <span id='schedule'></span>

 Schedule is divided into two categories: project schedule and member schedule.